The Ultimate Guide about How to Manage Project Documentation

 No matter which tool you’re looking for, we can also recommend a wide range of intelligent creative project management software solutions.

-Filestage is software that’s specialized in efficient centralized collaboration.
+Filestage is software that’s specialized in efficient centralized collaboration and version control.
 This easy-to-use, all-in-one review and approval platform lets users upload and share different file types, such as Word documents, presentations, Excel sheets or images and videos.

 You can invite various project members to give their feedback on new or updated documents.
 Features such as due dates mean you can ensure that approvals are finished in time and that you stick to your overall project deadline.